-The capital programme for 2020/21 includes £15.8m of planned expenditure.
-Of this amount £13.5m relates to new estate and £2.3m relates to replacement vehicles.
-This is funded by £16.6m of in-year capital receipts, £0.3m from capital grant and £3.6m from revenue contributions.
-If all the capital receipts are realised then there will be a surplus of £4.7m to contribute towards capital spend in future years.
+The approved capital programme for 2021/22 includes £17m of planned expenditure.
+Of this amount £14.7m relates to the built estate and £2.3m relates to replacement vehicles.
+This is funded by £11m of capital receipts, £0.3m from capital grant and £5.7m from revenue contributions.

-Medium Term Financial Strategy
+Medium-Term Financial Strategy

-The Medium Term Financial Strategy (MTFS) for the period 2021/22 - 2023/24 is based on an assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 2"% per annum from 2021/22 onwards, and in the absence of any guidance on future government grant allocations, includes a prudent assumption of 'flat cash' for government grant settlements for the period 2021/22 to 2023/24.
+The Medium-Term Financial Strategy (MTFS) for the period 2021/22 - 2024/25 is based on an assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 1.99% per annum from 2022/23 onwards, and in the absence of any guidance on future government grant allocations, includes a prudent assumption of 'flat cash' for government grant settlements for the period 2022/23 to 2024/25.